NoemPHP/container/docs/README.md

 ];
 ```

-The Tag attribute also supports specifying a priority which is used to sort services before they are passed to
+The Tag attribute also supports specifying an optional `priority` which is used to sort services before they are passed to
 consumers.
 The default priority is `50`

 > Example: `Tag( 'event-listener', 10 )`